Juris Doctor (JD)

 Two recommendations are required to complete an application but you may submit up to four.
 Letters of recommendation from family members, no matter how far removed in lineage, will not count towards the two that are required to complete an application.
 Recommenders should be advised to send letters of recommendation to LSAC and not to the law school.
 Evaluations do not count toward this requirement.

 Applicants should take care to select recommenders who will provide the most compelling information in support of their application to law school.
 A meaningful recommendation will provide the admission committee with detailed accounts of an applicant’s academic ability, accomplishments and character.
 One letter of recommendation should be an academic reference from a faculty adviser or professor in one’s major field of study.
 Those applicants who have been in the military or workforce may substitute a letter from a commanding officer or employer.
-The other letter of recommendation should be a character reference from someone who has personal knowledge of the applicant’s integrity.
+The second letter of recommendation should be another academic reference, if the applicant plans to attend law school directly after his or her bachelor's degree, or a character reference from someone who has personal knowledge of the applicant's integrity.

 Character and Fitness Responses & Requirements